makersacademy/chitter-challenge/README.md

 ### View Peeps
 Any user whether or not they are logged in can view the peep feed but only logged in users are given the option to post.

+### Post a Peep
+If the user is logged in there will be an option on the page with the peep feed inviting them to post a peep.
+If selected the user is taken to a post peep page where they can enter a peep and hashtag other chitter users.
+If a valid user is hash tagged then an email alert is sent to that user containing the peep and who sent it.

 ### Other features
 A user can tag another user in in their peep by using a # symbol before their user name.
 Once this happens the user that has been tagged will receive an email contained the peep message and the user that tagged them, encouraging them to log in and start peeping again!